Nukesor/libwifi/README.md

 ```

 A full example on how to capture, process and parse wifi traffic can be found in the `examples` directory.

+### Performance

+There are a few benches in the `benches` folder.

+1. Install `cargo-criterion` by calling `cargo install cargo-criterion`.
+2. Run the benchmarks with `cargo criterion`.

+Right now, parsing a `Beacon` frame, which is one of the more complex frames, takes `~1 µs` on a i7-8550U. \
+Parsing a `Data` frame takes `~84 ns`.

+If we take this as a rough guideline, you can roughly expect a million frames per second.

+**Disclaimer:** This will most likely become slower, as more missing features/parsers will be added to the library.
+    Anyhow, I don't expect this to drop below 100k frames/s.

 ### Roadmap and TODOs